shel-don254/code-challenge1/README.md

-go to git create your repository copy ssh link from the code tab go to your terminal and clone by running git clone and paste the url and run it after that

-inputGrade-variable for the input Grade

-inputSpeed-variable for the input Speed

-inputSalary-Variable for the Input Salary

-your Code should come after // write Code For the Code challenge
+Code Challenge
+This repository contains solutions for three code challenges: Student Grade Generator, Speed Detector, and Net Salary Calculator.

+Challenge 1: Student Grade Generator (Toy Problem) Write a program that prompts the user to input student marks.
+The input should be between 0 and 100.
+Then output the corresponding grade:

+A: marks > 79
+B: 60 <= marks <= 79
+C: 50 <= marks <= 59
+D: 40 <= marks <= 49
+E: marks < 40
+Challenge 2: Speed Detector (Toy Problem)
+Write a program that takes as input the speed of a car.
+If the speed is less than 70, it should print "Ok".
+Otherwise, for every 5 km/h above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
+If the total number of demerit points exceeds 12, the program should print "License suspended".

+Challenge 3: Net Salary Calculator (Toy Problem)
+Write a program that calculates an individual's net salary.
+It should take inputs for basic salary and benefits and perform necessary calculations for taxes (payee), NHIF deductions, NSSF deductions, gross salary, and net salary.
+The tax rates and deduction rules should be based on the provided links: KRA and ARENA.

+Project Setup
+Clone the repository:

+bash
+Copy code
+git clone <repository-url>
-assign your output to the finalOutput variable
+Navigate to the project directory:
-YOUR README DESCRIPTION STARTS HERE

-The 3 code tasks in the Code Challenge are the Student Grade Generator, Speed Detector, and Net Salary Calculation.
-1: Student Grade Generator (Toy Problem), a programming challenge that asks participants to develop a tool that encourages users to provide student grades.
-The input range should be 0 to 100.
-If the marks are larger than 79, the programme must generate A; if they are between 60 and 79, the program should output B. If the marks are between 59 and 49,it should display C, D when they're between 40 and 49, as well as E if they are less than 40.
-Challenge 2: Speed Detector (Toy Trouble) requires the programmer to design a program that accepts the speed of a car, such as 80, as input.
-If the speed is below 70, "Ok" should be printed.
-Otherwise, it should award the driver one demerit point and print the total amount of penalty points per each 5 km/h so over posted limit of speed (70).
-Challenge 3: Net Salary Calculator (Toy Problem), in which the programmer must develop a program whose main function is to compute a person's Net Salary using inputs for basic pay and benefits and do the necessary calculations for the payee (i.e. tax), NHIF and NSSF deductions, gross and net salaries.
+bash
+Copy code
+cd code-challenge
+Install dependencies:

+Copy code
+npm install
+Author & License
+Author: [Your Name]

+This project is licensed under the MIT License.

+Please ensure you have completed all the challenges and provided the necessary documentation in the repository.
+Once done, submit the repository link for grading.